 For transparent colors or clear epoxy pours, there may be inevitable tiny air bubbles along the outer edges of the pour.

 Every slab we work with have been or will need to go through our vacuum kiln.
 This ensures a stable and pest-free wood slab.

 Natural wood requires routine maintenance and upkeep.
-Surfaces should be free from the liquids, heat, etc. to keep it in optimal condition.
+Surfaces should be free from the liquids, heat, moisture, etc. to keep it in optimal condition.